 Information sessions are reserved for organizations interviewing on campus through OCR and on a space-available basis.
 Sessions for thirty-five people or less can take place in our workshop room, fully-equipped with current audiovisual technology.
 For larger groups, we will attempt to reserve other University facilities as available.

 Tables cannot be reserved on campus due to space limitations.

 The student newspaper, The GW Hatchet , is a good way to attract candidates to positions in your organization or to highlight an upcoming visit or information session.
 Registered student groups and organizations may be reached by contacting the Student Activities Center at 202.994.6555 or linking to http://studentorgs.gwu.edu/directory/.

-The GW Career Center collects salary survey information from employers and graduates for the purposes of providing comparative salary data to interested parties.
+The GW Center for Career Services collects salary survey information from employers and graduates for the purposes of providing comparative salary data to interested parties.
 We provide our collected data to the National Association of Colleges and Employers (our professional organization), who then compiles it along with the data of other universities across the country to provide a statistically sound sample of current salary offers.back to top

-To ensure students have the opportunity to make well‐informed, thoughtful decisions regarding job opportunities, the GW Career Center asks that employers give students ample time to consider all offers.
+To ensure students have the opportunity to make well‐informed, thoughtful decisions regarding job opportunities, the GW Center for Career Services asks that employers give students ample time to consider all offers.
 We encourage employers to follow NACE guidelines and these following timelines for GW:

 Job offers for both full‐time and internship opportunities should be made through an offer letter sent directly to the student.
-The Career Center asks to be notified as well to ensure staff can work with students on adhering to student policies.
+The Center for Career Services asks to be notified as well to ensure staff can work with students on adhering to student policies.
 All hires can be submitted into the "Offers/Hires" folder in GWork or emailed to email@example.com.